brucellino/hashiatho.me/_posts/2022-07-14-packer-images.md

 ### Land gracefully

-I need computatoms to join the **Consul datacenter** when they boot, not just the network!
+I need computatoms to join the **Consul datacenter** when they boot, not just the network.
 This implies of course that they already have Consul installed, and have the information necessary to configure themselves when they start up.
 I would like to approach an autoscaling parallel where new instances automatically join the cluster and are available for work -- without leaving secrets on the image.
 Of course, zero trust isn't _absolute_ zero trust!
-I will need to figure out some way to have the consul agent be authorized to join the cluster when it comes up, perhaps via some provisioning of a Vault token using an AppRole.
 What I can say for certain is that I will need to provision the Vault Agent, Consul template and Consul itself as a bare minimum.
 Configuration should be as dynamic as possible, with less reliance on configuration files and more reliance on the templating features that Consul startup arguments offer.

+### Authenticating the _machine_

+In a zero trust world, authorisation is based on the identity of the entity, so in order for the Vault agent to authenticate, it needs some form of _identification_.

+In the past we could have assumed that since a machine was on a local network, it should have implicit access to all the required secrets and sensitive data, but we know that in a cloud native environment making this kind of assumption often leads to failure.
+We cannot assume that the network will be trusted, or even that it will be _that particular network_!

+In order to authenticate the machine then, we need to issue it some kind of credential, without persisting secrets on the image.
+Luckily, Vault has just what we need, in the form of the "pull" method[AppRole](https://www.vaultproject.io/docs/auth/approle).
+Issueing a Role ID to an instance and allowing it to retrieved a wrapped token, we are able to securely provision files templated with the sensitive data we need -- Consul gossip key and CA certificates -- to agents when they start.

 ### Storage Configuration